ZevanRosser/jquery.select-all/README.txt

-jquery.select-all is a different type of javascript templating system
+jquery.select-all is a different type of javascript templating system.
+Have a look at the demos to see what it is about.